swisspost/design-system/.changeset/slimy-planets-jog.md

 '@swisspost/design-system-components': patch
 ---

-Updated the property "name" validation and fixed the property update handling to ensure the icon will be updated correctly during runtime.
+Fixed the `post-icon` component to ensure that the icon is properly updated every time the value of the "name" property changes at runtime.